 Cancer is without a doubt perhaps one of the most dangerous illness that the 21st century is currently facing.
 Cancer, a disease that mutates in a variety of ways, has been the bane for many families and for many doctors.

-Because there are so many variations of cancer, such as breast cancer, pancreatic cancer, testicular cancer, lung cancer, and so on finding a universal cure to treat this disease is easier said than done.
+Because there are so many variations of cancer, such as breast cancer, pancreatic cancer, testicular cancer, lung cancer, mesothelioma, and so on finding a universal cure to treat this disease is easier said than done.

 However thanks to the hard work of researchers and certain individuals with the funds and the passion for finding a solution to this very problematic illness there seems to be a way to start preventing cancer from happening and actually to cure those who may have cancer.